-With many easy-to-navigate platforms like Wix and Squarespace available, creating your own artist website is just a few clicks away.
-Whether you’re setting up your artist website for the first time, needing a site refresh, or considering how to build your online presence for maximum impact, we’ve compiled some tips from arts professionals to learn what works.
-From implementing best practices on overall website layout to details that make a strong first impression, we’ve set up action items to guide your artist website.
+With many easy-to-navigate platforms available, creating your own artist website is just a few clicks away.
+Whether you’re setting up your artist website for the first time, need a site refresh, or considering how to build your online presence for maximum impact, we’ve compiled some tips from arts professionals about what works.
+From implementing best practices on overall website layout to details that make a strong first impression, here are tips to guide your artist website.

 Defining the Overall Layout

 According to Neilsen Norman Group and Hubspot Marketing, most visitors spend only 10-20 seconds on a website.
 Given that short attention span, you have very little time to get engaged.
 Natasha Stefanovic, independent curator and founder of Beautiful Things Curated, outlines the very minimum she expects from an artist’s website.
 “I always first look for the page which shows their works, latest exhibits, CV/Bio, press page, their artist statement and lastly, the contact page if I’m interested to reach out,” Stefanovic says.

 To make it easy for visitors to your site to contact you, include a contact form or list your email address Stefanovic also emphasizes the importance of examining artworks featured on artist sites.
 “When showing the artworks on your website, the more detailed they are the better,” she notes.
 It’s also a plus if there’s an option to zoom in.”

 Artist Ventiko, founder and organizer of Animamus Art Salon, has years of experience reviewing artist websites.
 As a result, she has fine-tuned what works and what doesn’t for artists looking to make an impact with overall website design and their online presence.
 “Websites work best if they are clean, organized and easy to navigate.
 Automated slideshows and videos…especially with sound..can be inappropriate and disturbing in a public workspace,” she notes.